What counts as a 'Tuscany food experience' in 2026?

 |---|---|---|---|

-| Essential | 4 courses | €85–€110 | Classic Tuscan set menu: crostini, pici al ragù, roasted meat or fish, dessert.
+| Essential | 4 courses | €85–€110 | Classic Tuscan set menu: crostini (small toasts with chicken-liver pâté or seasonal toppings), pici al ragù (hand-rolled fat spaghetti with slow-cooked meat sauce), roasted meat or fish, dessert.
 Best for relaxed family dinners. |

-| Taste of Italy | 5 courses (signature) | €110–€135 | Curated regional showcase: pappa al pomodoro, hand-rolled pasta, slow-cooked secondo, pre-dessert and dolce.
+| Taste of Italy | 5 courses (signature) | €110–€135 | Curated regional showcase: pappa al pomodoro (a thick Tuscan tomato-and-bread soup born of cucina povera, Tuscany's no-waste peasant cooking, made with stale Tuscan bread, ripe summer tomatoes, garlic, basil and olive oil), hand-rolled pasta, slow-cooked secondo, pre-dessert and dolce.
 Our most-booked tier. |

 | Luxury | 6+ courses | €160–€220 | Premium ingredients (truffle, Chianina beef, seafood crudo), multi-pairing wine flight, a second chef or sommelier on site. |